 - Do you depend on income from this activity?

 If the IRS sees your mining activity as a hobby, you still may be able to deduct some expenses, but only if they exceed 2% of your gross income.

 If your mining is a hobby, any deductions are reported on Schedule A as itemized deductions, and you’re not required to pay the 15% self-employment tax.

 However, again, itemized deductions are limited to expenses that exceed 2% of your adjusted gross income.
 Itemized deductions don’t allow for certain home office and start-up costs, and you’re not allowed to deduct losses from your mining activity.

 How to add your mining data to TaxBit

-Note: At this time, TaxBit is unable to help account for your mining expenses and deductions.
-You will need to work with a CPA or other tax expert to ensure that you are reporting those things accurately
+Please Note: At this time, TaxBit doesn’t offer support or advice in regard to mining expenses or deductions.
+Please work with a CPA or other tax expert to ensure you’re reporting those transactions accurately.

 Still have questions?
 You can interact with our Chatbot by selecting the Chat Widget located at the bottom right side of your screen, or fill out this form HERE to submit a support inquiry request.
 Our team is happy to help!

 Disclaimer: Keywords below are added to articles to enhance searching for content within our Help Center.